dereneaton/ipyrad/docs/userguide.rst

 Tutorials
 =========
-The most quick and dirty way to get started with ipyrad is to use the CLI as described in the :ref:`Quick Guide<quickguide_CLI>`.
-A much more detailed walk-through of a RAD-seq assembly with explanations for each step in available in the :ref:`introductory tutorial<tutorial_intro_cli>`.
-And once you're comfortable with that you should explore the :ref:`advanced tutorial<tutorial_advanced_cli>` to learn how to really take advantage of some tricks that ipyrad offers for really efficiently assembling data.
-We also provide introductory guides for several common :ref:`data types<data types>` which have a few differences each that users should be aware of.
+The most quick and dirty way to get started with ipyrad is to use the command line interface (CLI).
+A detailed walk-through of a RAD-seq assembly with explanations for each step, and the resulting data files that it creates, is available in the :ref:`introductory tutorial<tutorial_intro_cli>`.
+Once you're comfortable with that you should explore the :ref:`advanced tutorial<tutorial_advanced_cli>` to learn how to take advantage of some tricks that ipyrad offers for more efficiently assembling data.
+In the coming weeks we plan to add more tutorials and cookbook recipes for advanced usage.

 The command line interface (CLI)